-Did you know there are combination smoke and carbon monoxide detectors?
+Did you know there are combination detectors for smoke and carbon monoxide?
 Save some ceiling space by installing one life-saving device that detects both.
 Install at least one on every floor of your home, preferably adding one to each bedroom as well.

 A handy rule of thumb is to change the batteries when Daylight Saving Time rolls around—which happens to be today!
 Isn’t that convenient?
-This also makes it easy to remember when you changed them last.
-This is also a good time to vacuum away any excess dust that has built up, which can hinder detection.
-Lastly, if you’re painting the wall or ceiling your detector is installed on, DO NOT paint the detector with it—the paint will block its sensors and render it useless.
+It also makes it easy to remember when you changed them last.